synsense/sinabs/tests/models/README.txt

-This folder hosts all the keras model files
+This folder hosts all the model files